unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 noise = PinkNoise(; noiselevel = 2)
 ```

-Finally, we combine all the ingredients and simulate data.
+Finally, we combine all the ingredients and simulate data (see \autoref{fig_example_simulated_data}).
 To make the simulation reproducible, one can specify a random generator.

 ```julia
 eeg_data, events_df = simulate(StableRNG(1), design, components, onset, noise);
 ```

-\autoref{fig_example_simulated_data} shows an extract from the continuous EEG data that we simulated.

 ![First 1400 samples from the simulated continuous EEG data.
 The vertical lines denote the event onsets and their colour represents the respective condition i.e. car or face.\label{fig_example_simulated_data}](plots/example_simulated_data.svg)